 If you can’t be recognized without “your butch” around, how are you any different than a straight woman who relies on “her man” to be seen as a person?

-What I actually said is that frequently other people don’t initially recognize me as a lesbian.
+What I actually said is that sometimes other people don’t initially recognize me as a lesbian; however, I also said that most LESBIANS do if they are exposed for more than a moment.
+Learn to read.

 I did NOT say that I don’t recognize myself as a lesbian, nor did I say that I rely on a partner to be seen or to see myself through.